 It’s always a good idea to check with your veterinarian before you change your dog’s diet.
-Dr. Peter Dobias, DVM recommends that you only give your dog 5% fruit in their diet either an hour before or three hours after a protein meal, and vegetables should make up about 25% of your dog’s diet.
+Dr. Peter Dobias, DVM recommends that you only give your dog five percent fruit in their diet either an hour before or three hours after a protein meal, and vegetables should make up about 25 percent of your dog’s diet.

 1. Sweet Potatoes

-Never serve sweet potatoes to your dog raw.
-Peel them and cook them as normal, and they’ll make for a nice, healthy treat for pups.
 Sweet potatoes are good for the heart, easy to digest, and have more nutrients than regular potatoes.
 They are also known to help lower blood pressure.
-Sweet potatoes provide nutrients like fiber, beta carotene, vitamin A, vitamin C, vitamin E, B-vitamins, calcium, iron, and potassium.

 2. Green Beans

-Green beans make for a superpower vegetable that is packed with omega-3 fatty acids, fiber, vitamin A, vitamin C, vitamin K, and manganese.
+Green beans make for a superpower vegetable that’s packed with omega-3 fatty acids, fiber, vitamin A, vitamin C, vitamin K, and manganese.
 They’re a low calorie snack that can help your pup feel full and lose weight.